truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

 * New multi-system ZFS replication quickly backs up storage snapshots across connected TrueNAS systems.
 <--->
-* The experimental clustering feature is deprecated and scheduled for removal in a future TrueCommand version.
+* The experimental clustering feature is deprecated and UI screens disabled in TrueCommand 3.0.2.

 * The experimental iSCSI management feature is permanently removed. iSCSI shares previously created by TrueCommand continue to live on the individual TrueNAS systems.